-- Legal enforcement process and initiation. - Percent of foreclosure sold privately versus auction. - Timeline management (by region where applicable). - · Auction process, frequency, performance.
+- Legal enforcement process and initiation. - Percent of foreclosure sold privately vs. auction. - Timeline management (by region where applicable). - Auction process, frequency, performance.

-- · Repossession portfolio by amount and number. - · Eviction processes. - · Vendor selection and pricing strategy. - Property evaluation procedures (condition and value). - · Property management. - · Liquidation methods and marketing plan and strategy for disposition (e.g., auctions, renting, etc.). - Process for filing and recovering borrower deficiency/shortfalls. - Recovery rates and timelines (by region where applicable).
+- Repossession portfolio by amount and number. - Eviction processes. - Vendor selection and pricing strategy. - Property evaluation procedures (condition and value). - Property management. - Liquidation methods and marketing plan and strategy for disposition (e.g., auctions, renting, etc.). - Process for filing and recovering borrower deficiency/shortfalls. - Recovery rates and timelines (by region where applicable).

-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 10: Sample Back-Up Servicer Agenda
+Appendix 10: Sample Backup Servicer Agenda

-- Company history, ownership and operating experience. - Financial condition/profitability (include current ratings of parent and three years' audited financials). - Management experience. - Staffing in the company as a whole and in the servicing department. - · Retention rates. - Portfolio size (EUR and number of loans) of servicing by product and loan type (residential mortgages, unsecured loans, leases). - Length of time servicing the type of products related to the back-up servicing role. - Strategic initiatives. - · Recent or planned mergers or acquisitions. - Recent or planned transfer of servicing (rights), if any. - · Runoff rates. - · Securitisation history and future plans.
+- Company history, ownership and operating experience. - Financial condition/profitability (include current ratings of parent and three years' audited financials). - Management experience. - Staffing in the company as a whole and in the servicing department. - · Retention rates. - Portfolio size (EUR and number of loans) of servicing by product and loan type (residential mortgages, unsecured loans, - Length of time servicing the type of products related to the backup servicing role. - Strategic initiatives. - Recent or planned mergers or acquisitions. - Recent or planned transfer of servicing (rights), if any. - · Runoff rates. - Securitisation history and future plans.